hossamkhader/CSC-519/CHECKPOINT-M1.md

 ## Remaining Work:
 * Create a build job specification
-Secrets are currently hardcoded in build.yml.
+\nSecrets are currently hardcoded in build.yml.
 Will need to use .env -> Assigned to Nolan
 * Automatically configure a build environment for given build job specification Our build environment has to be made clean so it can run multiple times without problems -> Assigned to Jesse Checks for OS platform specific tasks -> Assigned to Jesse